 Human trafficking, child sexual exploitation and just plain ol’ money laundering.
 There’s lots of bad stuff that people can use cryptocurrency for, and we don’t want any part in enabling those activities.

 While the nature of cryptocurrencies can make it hard to trace transactions, international best practice is to control the places where money flows from fiat (i.e. normal money) in to cryptocurrency.
 We are one of those places, so we have obligations to be able to tell the authorities, if asked, who has been buying through us.

 And we will give up that information if requested (see our T&Cs) so if you’re a terrible human being and doing any of those things above, don’t come through us!

-Reason 3: Stopping people from stealing your bitcoin
+Reason 3: Stopping people from stealing your crypto

 Lastly, we need to know who you are, so that we can give you great customer service.
 If you contact us because of an issue with an order, we need to be able to confirm that it’s definitely you contacting us, and not someone pretending to be you to try to gain fraudulent access to your crypto.